Big bulky speakers are a thing of the past for sound systems.

 Drawbacks

-- The circuit employs DC coupling, which means that any change in one transistor can have a significant impact on the entire circuit.
+- The circuit includes DC coupling which means that any change in one transistor can have a significant impact on the entire circuit.

-- Using matched pairs of transistors for the output stage is advisable to mitigate this issue.
+- Using matched pairs of transistors for the output stage is advisable to minimize this issue.

 Below mentioned are the steps for building the 1 watt Hi-Fi amplifier circuit:

-Connect the input signal to the volume control RV1, allowing you to adjust the signal strength.
+Connect the input signal to the volume control RV1 allowing to adjust the signal strength.

-Direct the conditioned signal to the base of Q1, the first stage amplifier.
+Connect the conditioned signal to the base of Q1 transistor which is the first stage amplifier.

-Ensure negative feedback by employing resistors R5 and R2 to stabilize the circuit and reduce distortion.
+Ensure negative feedback by including resistors R5 and R2 to stabilize the circuit and reduce noise.

-Utilize resistor R1 for base biasing of Q2 and Q3 or consider employing thermistors or diodes for thermal protection.
+Use resistor R1 for base biasing of Q2 and Q3 or consider including thermistors or diodes for thermal protection.

-This meticulously designed 1-watt Hi-Fi amplifier circuit has found its place at the core of modern sound systems.
+This carefully designed 1 watt Hi-Fi amplifier circuit has found its place at the core of modern sound systems.

 Its compactness, low distortion and stability have made it a popular choice among circuit designers.